PreMatch/PreMatch/static/privacy-policy.md

 - The names of your teachers for blocks A through G, used _only_ for class matching purposes.
 This data will be shared to our other products, such as _PreMatch for iOS_, but only when you explicitly choose to do so.
 - Your lunches for blocks C through G, when optionally given by you or one of your classmates, is saved for lunch matching purposes.
 - Your full name and k12.andoverma.us email address, for unique account identification and verification.
-- Your unique Discord ID, should you choose to connect your Discord account to your PreMatch account
+- Your unique Discord ID, should you choose to connect your Discord account to your PreMatch account.
 - Whether or not you accept to make your schedule public, for your control over schedule visibility.
-- Whether or not you accept this privacy policy and the terms and conditions of service
 - Details of your requests to PreMatch.org, including IP address, browser type and version, operating system and computer platform.
 These help us improve the website's experience by learning about how our website is being accessed.
 - A custom browser "cookie" for session continuity.
 The "cookie" is an encrypted form of your email address and can only be issued and read by our system.
 It keeps you signed in during a browsing session.